simirian/nvim-contour/README.md

 setup function.
 The setup function is used to change the component's default options.
 The render function is used to determine what the component should actually look like.
-Components are all located in `lua/contour/components/` and are referred to by their module name. eg. `lua/contour/components/buffer.lua` is the `buffer` component, and you can use it with `{ "buffer", ... }`, replacing `...` with whatever options you desire.
+Components are all located in `lua/contour/components/` and are referred to by their module name.
+Eg. `lua/contour/components/buffer.lua` is the `buffer` component, and you can use it with `{ "buffer", ... }`, replacing `...` with whatever options you desire.